RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 ### Plot summary

+- Dr. Frankenstein is hiking in the mountains.
+- He walks into the creature there.
+They are threatening eachother.
+- The creature convinces Frankenstein to hear his story.

+---

 - The creature escapes from the lab and takes Frankenstein's journal.
 - It ends up in a village and is chased by the villagers.
 - It finds refuge in an hovel nearby a cottage.